 The new macOS 10.14 Mojave is here with us, and this new OS is packed with very useful features.
 From the desktop stacks to the new dark mode there is plenty to be happy about.
 However, this OS still does not support the NTFS file format that is common among Windows users.
 Is this to say that you cannot use an NTFS drive on your Mac?

-Natively, you can read data on an NTFS drive on a Mac computer but you cannot write to it.
+Natively, you can read data on an NTFS drive on a Mac computer, but you cannot write to it.
 This means you cannot create new documents in it and you cannot edit existing ones.
-This can be very inconveniencing to say the least; but there is solution.
-You can actually write to NTFS Drives in macOS Mojave using various methods.
-In this article we look at what these options are and what the best one is.
-Use any of these methods and you will be able to open files copied from Windows PCs with ease and also create new files to be stored on the NTFS drive.
+This can be very inconveniencing to say the least, but there is a solution.
+You can write to NTFS Drives in macOS Mojave using various methods.
+In this article, we look at what these options are and what the best one is.
+Use any of these methods, and you will be able to open files copied from Windows PCs with ease and also create new files to be stored on the NTFS drive.
 You can also edit, delete, copy and do other manipulations to these documents.
 With these solutions transferring data to and from your or a friends Windows will be super easy and relatively fast.